Old Dongola: The Throne Hall

 The monumental representative building interpreted as the Throne Hall of the Makurian kings is a massive defence-like building of 28 m by 18 m by 12 m situated on a rocky spur to the east from the fortress.
 It was built in the 9th century.
 The building had two stories; the height of the walls was 6.5 m on the ground floor and 3.5 m on the upper floor.
 In 1317 it was turned into a mosque, an event which is preserved in a foundation stela erected by Sayf al-Din Abdullah Barshambu.
 The ceremonial Throne Hall on the first floor was turned into a prayer room.
 The mosque remained in use until 1969, when the building was converted in a historic monument.

 Decline

-However, during the thirteenth and fourteenth centuries the town was in decline.
+During the thirteenth and fourteenth centuries the town was in decline.
 It was attacked by Arabs several times.
 A surviving inscription erected in Old Dongola bears the date of 1317, is commonly understood to be the record of a military expedition sent by the Sultan of Egypt to place his nominee Abdullah, perhaps a Muslim Nubian, on the throne.
 The royal court left Dongola in 1364.

 Under the Funj, Old Dongola became the capital of the Northern provinces.
 The French traveller Charles-Jacques Poncet visited the city in 1699, and in his memoirs he described it as located on the slope of a sandy hill.
 His description of Old Dongola continues: